50ButtonsEach/flic-cloud-buttons-documentation/README.md

 Flic Cloud Buttons is a No-Code integration for Flic buttons into your cloud based service.
 The button is connected to a phone or a Flic Hub using the Flic app and will immediately by recognized as a cloud button, with custom appearence and a fully customizable webview.
-Button push events are securely delivered to a specified endpoint on your choise.
+Button push events are securely delivered to a specified endpoint on your choice.

 ## Flic Device Manager Button Metadata Fields
 To turn a Flic button into a Cloud Button simply involves adding a few metadata fields in the [Flic Device Manager](http://dm2.flic.io/).